 Surgical referral letters are required for surgical procedures, per insurance guidelines and WPATH Standards of Care.

-UCSF Transgender Care adheres to the guidelines for surgical assessment as described in the World Professional Association for Transgender Health Standards of Care, 7th Version.
+The UCSF Gender Affirming Health Program adheres to the guidelines for surgical assessment as described in the World Professional Association for Transgender Health Standards of Care, 7th Version.
 Most insurance companies also adhere to these guidelines.
 The guidelines are focused on undergoing an assessment by a licensed mental health provider, who then generates a referral letter (two providers, assessments, and letters required in the case of genital procedures).

 We recognize that this model "medicalizes" the concept of being transgender, and we aim to minimize the impact of this model on individuals seeking treatment.
 The guidelines do not specify a particular process or minimum number of sessions or length of time a patient should have with a mental health provider.
 When conducted by UCSF, the assessment process begins with a single meeting with our program social worker.
 During that session, any additional needs or areas for support will be identified.